New Jersey High Net Worth Divorce Lawyer

 A high net worth divorce is when one or both parties have a large number of assets or high income.
 The large number of assets, companies, and investments a person has could make it a high net worth type of case.
 An accomplished New Jersey high net worth divorce lawyer could help a person manage the various factors that must be addressed in such a divorce.
 Contact a skilled divorce attorney to learn your rights and legal options.

-Differences Between Individual Net Worth and Joint Net Worth
+What are the Differences Between Individual Net Worth and Joint Net Worth?

 Individual net worth is differentiated from joint net worth in the context of divorce in that it is exempt from equitable distribution.
-If an individual has net worth prior to the marriage or that was inherited, it is not subject to distribution.
+If an individual has net worth prior to the marriage or that was inherited, it is not subject to distribution, so long as the assets were kept separate and not commingled during the marriage.
 Consequently, they could have a situation where an individual has a much higher net worth than perhaps the couple or the marriage.
-A high net worth divorce lawyer in New Jersey could explain the benefits of both types of net worth and how they may impact their divorce case.
+A high net worth divorce lawyer in New Jersey can explain the benefits of both types of net worth and how they may impact their divorce case.

 A prenuptial agreement in a high net worth divorce is extremely important since it addresses what would occur in the event of a divorce.
 It could protect the individual with a high net worth from exposure to issues that could have been litigated in the divorce case.